CONTACT

 COPYRIGHTS & USAGE STATEMENT

 Pictures of the Year International is a program of the Donald W. Reynolds Journalism Institute at the University of Missouri School of Journalism.
 The University of Missouri is a public, tax-exempt educational institution of the State of Missouri.
 POY provides an educational mission for career development and student advancement, without profit.
-To achieve the educational mission of the competition, POY requests $50 (U.S. dollars) compensation from participants to cover the costs associated with operation of the competition.
+To achieve the educational mission of the competition, POY requests up to $60 per person (U.S. dollars) compensation to cover the costs associated with operation of the competition.